What's going on

 About me

-University of Wolverhampton I am Reader (Associate Professor equivalent) in Data Science in the School of Engineering, Computing and Mathematical Sciences at the University of Wolverhampton in the UK.
-I am the head and founder of the Data Science, AI, Information Retrieval and NLP research group DAIREL.
+I am Full Professor (Universitätsprofessor) and Head of School of Applied Data Science at Modul University Vienna, Austria.
 Furthermore, I am Adjunct Professor (Lehrbeauftragter) at the Bern University of Applied Sciences in Biel/Bienne, Switzerland.
 With a general interest in Data Science and Artificial Intelligence (AI), my focus is on human-centric Information Retrieval, generative AI and its application in disciplines such as Digital Libraries.
-I was general chair of ACM CIKM 2023.
+I am chair of the BCS Information Retrieval Specialist Group (BCS-IRSG).
+I was general chair of ACM CIKM 2023 and I am programme chair of ACM JCDL 2025.
+I was chair of the ELLIS ESSIR 2025 European Summer School on Information Retrieval.

-Prior to this, I was Senior Lecturer in the School of Computer Science and Technology of the University of Bedfordshire in Luton, UK.
+Before joining Modul University, I was Reader (Associate Professor equivalent) in Data Science in the School of Engineering, Computing and Mathematical Sciences at the University of Wolverhampton in the UK.
+I was the head and founder of the Data Science, AI, Information Retrieval and NLP research group DAIREL.Prior to this, I was Senior Lecturer in the School of Computer Science and Technology of the University of Bedfordshire in Luton, UK.
 I was a member of the Information Retrieval group at the School of Computing Science of the College of Science and Engineering at the University of Glasgow.
 Before I was working in the Information Systems Working Group at the Faculty of Engineering of the University of Duisburg-Essen, where I did my PhD on information modelling and retrieval based on user annotations.
 Before joining the group in Duisburg, I worked at Fraunhofer IPSI on annotation-based retrieval in Digital Humanities.

 I hold a PhD from the University of Duisburg-Essen and Diploma (Diplom-Informatiker, MSc equivalent) in Computer Science from the University of Dortmund.
 I am a BCS Fellow as well as a Fellow of the Higher Education Academy.